1. Idli rice – 2 cups (Soaked in enough water for 5 – 6 hrs)

 1. Cook green peas adding enough water in a pressure cooker (about 1 – 2 whistles or until done).
 (Some variety of green peas might take 2 or 3 whistles to get soft).
 I used a 3 liter pressure cooker.

 2. Heat coconut oil in a kadai.
 Splutter mustard seeds and fry dried red chilly.
 Add sliced onion, little salt, ginger, garlic, green chilies and curry leaves.
 Saute until onion turns translucent.
 Add turmeric powder and garam masala powder.
 Cook for a minute over low heat.
-Add the vegetables and mix well.
+Add the ingredients numbered 5 and mix well.
 Next add 1 cup hot water and salt, to taste.
 Bring to a boil.
 Cover and cook until veggies are 3/4th done.
 Add cooked green peas along with any gravy and cook covered for 3 – 5 minutes over medium-low heat.
 Add thick coconut milk and mix well.
 Taste-check for salt.
 Cook for a minute over low heat.
 It tends to thicken as it rests so adjust the consistency accordingly.
 Switch off.